-As the golf season gets underway and golf courses are re-opened once again across the UK, is it the freedom and ability to spend time with your friends, colleagues and family in the great outdoors?
+As we work towards the summer golf season, is it the freedom and ability to spend time with your friends, colleagues and family in the great outdoors?
 Is it the opportunity to work on your game and get your handicap down?

 Is it because you can’t wait to try out that new driver or putter you bought online after a glass of wine too many one night during lockdown?
 Is it the feeling of a well struck shot that you have missed so badly?